andydevs/blog/_drafts/machine-learning-mushrooms.markdown

 .
 ```

+By far the most extensive part of this project was the data pipeline.
+The data
+had to be read from the dataset, split into training and testing, and encoded
+using one hot representation.

 Python YAML actually has a feature that allows you to define classes that the
 YAML data is automatically converted into.
 So, I can define a lot of functionality
 into the YAML file.